science-responds/science-responds.github.io-source/index.md

 other major indirect social and economic impacts.
 The full scientific research community and its rich set of tools are key to responding to these challenges.
-This website has been set up by some "Big Science" (particle physics and related fields) and computational science researchers to:
+This website has been set up by some "Big Science" (particle physics and related fields) researchers, research software engineers and computational science researchers to:

   1. Make connections to enable (non-medical) researchers to contribute to understanding and combating this global problem and/or its economic and